-Three general priorities will be prioritised for funding:
+Three general priorities were prioritised for the 2024/2025 round of funding:

 Sourcing